When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • reasonable suspicion of the possibility of foreign objects entering the esophagus;

-• long-term incessant heartburn;
+• long-lasting heartburn;

 • regular vomiting;